 Investment Analysis-I

 Sr. No. Modules No. of Lectures

 1 Investments and markets 15

 2 Investment policy in long-term savings and employee benefits 15

 3 Behavioural finance for investment and measures of investment risk 15

 4 Equity and bond valuation 15

-Total No. of Lectures: 60
+Total No. of Lectures:

-Total number of lectures to be engaged 60 Lectures plus 30 Notional Lectures= 90 Lectures= 3 Credits i.
-Describe the characteristics of the main investment assets and of the markets in such assets ii.
-Describe the characteristics of the main derivative investments (including forwards, futures, options and swaps) and of the markets in such investments iii.
-Explain the principal economic influences on investment market price levels a such assets ii.
-Describe the characteristics of the main derivative investments (including forwards, futures, options and swaps) and of the markets in such investments forwards, futures, options and swaps) and of the markets in such investments iii.
-Explain the principal economic influences on investment market price levels a total returns. iv.
-Describe and explain the theoretical and historical relationships between the to returns and the components of total returns on the main asset classes and key economic variables.
-2 Investment Policy in Long-Term Savings and Employee Benefits i.
-Regulation and investment policy in India: banks, insurers, approved providen funds, approved superannuation (pension) funds, approved gratuity funds, mut fund schemes, national pension scheme, overseas investment ii.
-Investment environment: Anti-money laundering, ESG (Environmental, Social and Governance), taxation of dividend and capital gains, special purpose vehic relevant in actuarial work e.g., tax-approved superannuation funds, provident funds, gratuity funds. iii.
+Sr. No. Modules 1 Investments and Markets Describe the characteristics of the main investment assets and of the markets in such assets ii.
+Describe the characteristics of the main derivative investments (including forwards, futures, General properties of options and calculations of currency swaps and Interest rate swaps) and of the markets in such investments iii.
+Explain the principal economic influences on investment market price levels and total returns. iv.
+Describe and explain the theoretical and historical relationships between the total returns and the components of total returns on the main asset classes and key economic variables.
+2 Investment Policy in Long-Term Savings and Employee Benefits Regulation and investment policy in India: banks, insurers, approved provident funds, approved superannuation (pension) funds, approved gratuity funds, mutual fund schemes, national pension scheme, overseas investment ii.
+Investment environment: Anti-money laundering, ESG (Environmental, Social and Governance), taxation of dividend and capital gains, special purpose vehicles relevant in actuarial work e.g., tax-approved superannuation funds, provident funds, gratuity funds. iii.
 Assess the investment avenues for life insurance companies viz. participating fund, non-participating fund, pension plans, unit-linked plans, controlled fund. iv.
 Assess the investment avenues for general insurance companies. v.
 Assess the investment avenues for PFRDA registered pension funds. vi.
-Explain the investment risk-seeking avenues of the special purpose vehicles in actuarial work e.g., tax-approved superannuation funds, provident funds, gratu funds.
-3 Behavioural Finance for Investment and Measures of Investment Risk 1.
-Testing behavioural finance theories in investment decisions i.
+Explain the investment risk-seeking avenues of the special purpose vehicles in actuarial work e.g., tax-approved superannuation funds, provident funds, gratuity funds.
+3 Behavioural Finance for Investment and Measures of Investment Risk Testing behavioural finance theories in investment decisions i.
 The herd instinct ii.
 Anchoring and adjustment iii.
 Self-serving bias iv.
 Loss aversion v.
 Confirmation bias vi.
 Availability bias vii.
+Familiarity bias. viii.
+Asset prices and their deviation ix.
+Explain the main findings of behavioral finance.
+Identify empirical examples of market anomalies that show results contrary to the

-Familiarity bias.
-Explain and analyse the various measures of investment risk. i.
-Variance of return ii.
-Downside semi-variance of return iii.
-Shortfall probabilities iv.
-Value at Risk (VaR) v.
-Tail VaR (also referred to as Expected Shortfall).
-4 Equity and Bond Valuation Use the Capital Asset Pricing Model to calculate the required return on a particular asset, given appropriate inputs, and hence calculate the value of the asset. ii.
-Use a multifactor model to calculate the required return on a particular asset, given appropriate inputs, and hence calculate the value of the asset. iii.
-Explain the concepts of: efficient market, complete market, no-arbitrage, hedging. iv.
-Apply the Efficient Markets Hypothesis to the Indian equity markets: Strong-, semi-strong and weak-form. v.
-Evaluate the features of modern bond price models. vi.
-Calculate the risks of a government bond portfolio viz. modified duration. vii.
-Explain how the risks of a bond vary with the bond's term, coupon and yield to maturity. viii.
+ЕМН.
+Understand how asset prices, especially in times of uncertainty and high volatility, can deviate significantly from their fundamental values.
+2. Explain and analyse the various measures of investment risk.
+Variance of return 4 Equity and bond valuation Use the Capital Asset Pricing Model to calculate the required return on a particular asset, given appropriate inputs, and hence calculate the value of the asset.
+Use a multifactor model to calculate the required return on a particular asset, given appropriate inputs, and hence calculate the value of the asset.
+Explain the concepts of: efficient market, complete market, no-arbitrage, hedging.
+Apply the Efficient Markets Hypothesis to the Indian equity markets: Strong, semi-strong and weak-form.
+Evaluate the features of modern bond price models.
+Calculate the risks of a government bond portfolio viz. modified duration.
+Explain how the risks of a bond vary with the bond's term, coupon and yield to maturity.
 Apply techniques of interest rate risk measurement to hedging and mismatch strategies.